yurisasc/homelab/README.md

     This command shows you what OpenTofu will do to reach the desired state defined in your configuration files.
 Review the plan carefully.
     ```bash
     tofu plan
-    # To use a specific .tfvars file:
-    # tofu plan -var-file="terraform.tfvars"
     ```

 3.  **Apply Changes:**
     This command applies the changes outlined in the plan.
 You will be prompted for confirmation.
     ```bash
     tofu apply
-    # To use a specific .tfvars file:
-    # tofu apply -var-file="terraform.tfvars"
-    # To auto-approve (use with caution):
-    # tofu apply -auto-approve -var-file="terraform.tfvars"
     ```

 4.  **View Outputs:**